VRConservation/geosp/chapters/06_sql.md

 ```
 ![lewo_state](https://i.imgur.com/J8h5fbP.png)

-Select Washington observation and name the new table wash
+Select the Washington observations and name the new table wash

 ```python
 # Select only the Washington state points from the table and call the new table wash